 Myth 2: The IUD is a big commitment—it’s best for women who are older, married, or already have kids.

-One of the best things about the IUD is how long it can last—up to 7 years for the hormonal (Mirena) and 12 years for the copper (ParaGard) IUD.* But there’s no minimum requirement for how long it has to stay in—you can have an IUD removed at any time on request.
-A simple trip to the clinic, a gentle pull on the strings, and voilà!
+One of the best things about the IUD is how long it can last—between 3 and 8 years for the hormonal options (Mirena, Skyla, LILETTA, and Kyleena) and up to 12 to 20 years for the non-hormonal IUD (Paragard).
+But there’s no minimum requirement for how long it has to stay in—you can have an IUD removed at any time on request.
+Generally it’s as simple as a trip to the clinic, a gentle pull on the strings, and voilà!
 The IUD is out.

 Myth 3: Getting an IUD is all pain, no gain.

-While there are some things that can help make the insertion process more comfortable, unfortunately, there is no magic pill to make it totally painless for all women.
+While there are some things that can help make the insertion process more comfortable, unfortunately, there is no magic pill to make it totally painless for everyone.
 Our bodies are wired differently.
-Some women, especially if they’ve had a baby, find IUD insertion no more uncomfortable than a pap smear.
+Some people, especially if they’ve had a baby, find IUD insertion no more uncomfortable than a pap smear.
 Others, especially if they haven’t been pregnant or have a history of very painful periods, can have very strong cramps during the insertion and the period following it.

 As for discomfort after insertion, it should be minimal by the time you head home.
 If you have cramping over the next few days, ibuprofen and a heating pad can make a difference.
-If you still have pain after a few weeks, check in with your provider.
+If you still have pain after a few weeks, or the pain is severe, check in with your provider.

 Myth 4: You need to get a Pap smear before getting an IUD.